Yangon, Myanmar

 Is there a lot of diversity?
 Are people in Yangon accepting of differences?

 "Yangon, is a diverse city with a mix of various ethnic groups, religions, and cultures.
 The city is home to people from different backgrounds, including the majority Bamar ethnic group, as well as Chinese, Indian, and other minority groups.
 There are also various religious communities, such as Buddhists, Christians, Muslims, and Hindus, living together in the city.
 While Yangon is generally known for its diversity, the level of acceptance of differences can vary.
 Historically, Myanmar has faced ethnic and religious tensions, which can sometimes affect the social atmosphere in Yangon.
 However, many people in the city are open-minded and welcoming of different cultures and beliefs.
-It is essential to approach the topic of diversity in Yangon with sensitivity and understanding, as the situation can be complex and nuanced," said one expat in Yangon.
+It is essential to approach the topic of diversity in Yangon with sensitivity and understanding, as the situation can be complex and nuanced," wrote a member in Yangon.

 What are the schools in Yangon like?